 If you label a potential churner as a happy customer, you don’t offer them any sort of discount to stay, and thus run the risk of losing their business.
 Likewise, if you label a non-churner as a churner, and then use that to motivate offering them a discount to stay, you’re going to be offering that discount to a happy customer.

 The first case is likely to be a more costly error, as you lose all of a customer’s payments, while in the second case, you’re only losing a certain, small percentage of a happy customer’s payments.

 So how do you decide what to do?
 That’s where profit-sensitive scoring comes in.

 While it’s quite easy to calculate the accuracy of a model (although that’s not the end-all, be-all of model evaluation), it’s only by assigning costs to the predictions, both right and wrong, that you can tell whether your models are actually adding value to the business.

 It’s sometimes the case that models that are less accurate can deliver bigger business impact when you take into account financial gains and losses.
 By assigning meaningful values to both properly characterized as well as mischaracterized outcomes, it’s possible to generate models that can show the impact of each.
 And if turns out that one type of error is more costly than others, that should be taken into account as well.

 Although the churn use case example above only looked at two values, the profit-sensitive scoring technique can also be applied to examples that have more than just two types of variables.

 Applied correctly, the profit-sensitive technique can help you understand how your machine learning projects are supporting your business and make informed decisions about how to implement their results.

-If you’d like to dive deeper into the process of profit-sensitive scoring and how to make it work for your business, check out our whitepaper Talking value: Optimizing enterprise AI with profit-sensitive scoring.
+If you’d like to dive deeper into the process of profit-sensitive scoring and how to make it work for your business, check out our whitepaper Talking value.